Custom Search

 Follow-Up

-With that in mind you can be proactive in dealing with your case by doing two things.
+With that in mind you can demonstrate that you have been diligently and proactively dealing with your case by doing two things.
 First, request disclosure.
 By sending this request as soon as possible, you demonstrate to the court that you were diligent and eager to defend yourself against the charge.

 Second, send a letter to the prosecutor indicating you want your trial scheduled as soon as possible.
 Don't worry.
 Your trial will not be scheduled any faster.
 But by sending this letter, you will demonstrate to the court that you did not waive your right to a speedy trial.